It was just one of those nights. Hanging out at home, back in the 1990s.

 Panic is an interesting feeling in times like these.
 I was 15 or 16 at the time and, once again, sorry I can’t remember all the details: but I remember feeling strong.
 In my teenage body, I had recently found some budding strength at last!
 And he was drunk!
 What could he do to me?

 Except maybe gross me out, with the way his wet lips puckered every time he kept fake kissing the air, making some strange gesture with his right hand (or was it his left?).
 His fingers looked like what I imagined was a coochie-coo kind of thing you do with a little baby.
 But the combination of that and his wet, jiggling lips didn’t seem paternal at all.
 In fact, it was making me more than just nauseous.
-I was starting to think he really wanted something from me.
+I was starting to think he really wanted to kiss me.
+And not just once.
 Holy Jesus!
 But no. That’s crazy!
 Right?
 I’m a boy.
 Right?

 Who knows how long the exchange went on.
 It must have gone on long enough for me to give up on watching TV that night.
 Whatever show it was, wasn’t worth this kind of sexual harassment.
 I know I’m not a girl (maybe I’m like one now), but this was a MeToo Moment if there ever was one!
 I talked about feeling panic before, but it was nothing compared to what came next.

-When I stood up to leave, I couldn’t believe how fast that drunk motherfucker stood up at full attention.
-Actually, it was more like a crouch.
-Like a fucking tiger!
-Sorry if I find that funny.
+When I stood up to leave, I couldn’t believe how fast that drunk motherfucker stood up to match me.
+Actually, he was standing more like a crouch.
+Like a fucking tiger about to spring on it’s prey!
+Sorry if I find that funny but my mind doesn’t always do what I want it to do.

 He didn’t look so drunk anymore, as he continued to stare at me with a playful smile.
 This guy wasn’t going to let this kissing thing go!
 I thought.
 No matter what I was telling him, he seemed to want to play some game with me.
-Shit!
+I was scared shitless.

-If I was misreading things at this point, I could always apologize later.
-That’s why I didn’t waste a moment when I turned on my heel (faster than I’d done in any soccer match) and sprinted to my room.
-I knew it didn’t have a lock on the door, but that was the only place I could think to bolt towards at that moment.
-However, once again, my stepdad’s speed must have been under some random effect of that too little blood in all his alcohol.
+Maybe I was misreading things at this point.
+I could always apologize to him later for running away.
+That’s why I sprinted to my room.
+I knew it didn’t have a lock on the door, but that was the only place I could think to run towards at that moment.
+However, once again, my stepdad’s physical body must have been under some random effect of that too little blood in all his alcohol.
 I mean.
 I was 15 or 16.
 You know: young and fast!
 But he was faster.

 Though, to be honest, my mom had robbed the cradle with this boyfriend (so to speak) so my step dad must have still been in his twenties back then.
 Not too far behind me in age.
 Maybe he thought that made us closer.